Where demand meets supply.

-In Colorado, industry-driven career pathways ensure that education, training, and workforce systems stay deeply attuned and responsive to the needs of the labor market, preparing students and workers with the skills and credentials they need for jobs and careers.
+In Colorado, industry-driven, competency-based career pathways ensure that education, training, and workforce systems stay deeply attuned and responsive to the needs of the labor market to:

-The Colorado Workforce Development Council has worked with partners to develop a comprehensive career pathways framework.
-This framework defines what a career pathway is and shares the knowledge necessary for you to get involved with this work as an employer, career navigator, service provider, or job seeker.
+CWDC worked with partners to develop a comprehensive career pathways framework.
+This framework defines what a career pathway is and shares the knowledge necessary for you to get involved with this systems building work as an employer, career navigator, service provider, or job seeker.

 What’s the difference between a career pathway system and a career pathway program?